Louis Hjelmslev: Hjelmslev's sign model

 Hjelmslev's sign model is a development of Saussure's bilateral sign model.
 Saussure considered a sign as having two sides, signifier and signified.
 Hjelmslev famously renamed signifier and signified as respectively expression plane and content plane, and also distinguished between form and substance.
 The combinations of the four would distinguish between form of content, form of expression, substance of content, and substance of expression.
 In Hjelmslev's analysis, a sign is a function between two forms, the content form and the expression form, and this is the starting point of linguistic analysis.
 However, every sign function is also manifested by two substances: the content substance and the expression substance.
 The content substance is the physical and conceptual manifestation of the sign.
 The expression substance is the physical substance wherein a sign is manifested.
-This substance can be sound, as is the case for most known languages, but it can be any material support whatsoever, for instance, hand movements, as is the case for sign languages, or distinctive marks on a suitable medium as in the many different writing systems of the world.
+This substance can be sound, as is the case for most known languages, but it can be any material support whatsoever, for instance, hand movements, as is the case for sign languages, or distinctive marks on a suitable medium as in the multiple different writing systems of the world.

 In short, Hjelmslev was proposing an open-ended, scientific method of analysis as a new semiotics.
 In proposing this, he was reacting against the conventional view in phonetics that sounds should be the focus of enquiry.
 Some have interpreted his work as if Hjelmslev argued that no sign can be interpreted unless it is contextualised – treating his functives, expression and content as the general connotative mechanisms (for instance by Algirdas Julius Greimas) – for Hjelmslev the point of view of the linguist on meaning is that of the form of content.
 Even if the content substance is important, one has to analyse it from the point of view of the form.
 Not only do pictures and literature manifest the same organising principles, but, more broadly, seeing and hearing, though certainly not identical, interact in surprisingly complex ways at deeper levels of the sign hierarchy which Hjelmslev sought to understand.